ElectricWiz/DFT/README.md

-# DFT Basic Eigensolver for the calculation of the ionization energy [Hartrees] by resolving the Kohm Sham equations using scipy, numpy and pandas, currently only uses an LDA exchange correlation functional
+# DFT Basic Eigensolver for the calculation of the ionization energy [Hartrees] by resolving the Kohm Sham equations using scipy, numpy and pandas, currently only works with an LDA exchange correlation functional
 Warning! be careful with the conditonal of th while cycle for small basis sets be mindful of the expresion np.abs((Cte-Cteviej).sum())>.77333*(n*m)**2) n=# of radial functions m=# of spherical harmonics (we asumme m_l = 0)(latex)